 Many students fulfill this requirement by volunteering at an Easton conference.
 Other options are to write an insightful post for Tech Talk @ Anderson or introduce Easton leadership to a potential speaker.

-A summer internship in a tech related role at a mid-large size company or startup is required for all Easton students who are not currently employed during the summer.
+A summer internship in a tech company or in a tech related role is required for all full-time Easton students (not required for FEMBA and EMBA students).

 Technology and Analytics